MSLM-Electric/FreeRTOS_WindowsDemo/README.md

 - And then create your projects folder on inside ExamplesNExperiments folder.
 - Copy the mentioned project BasicTemplate files to your created folder.
 - Go to CMakeLists.txt file on your project folder.
-- Open file and edit the next lines:
+- Open file and edit the next lines by specifying your projects name i.e. *MyProjectForExample*:
 ```
 project(MyProjectForExample)
 set(PROJ_NAME MyProjectForExample)